12 Fuji Chrystal archive prints. Box in aluminium and porcelain, hand signed and etched with different cover images from the collection.

 To introduce this new work and anchor it to its analogue roots, I have created unique sets of

-boxes finished with an engraved aluminium band and with a photo on the lid.
-A unique
+boxes finished with an engraved aluminium band and with an etched photo on the lid.

 The use of NFTs, each unique with its own code, echoes the uniqueness of each analogue